jeanMachadoNotes/LiveProject/README.md

 ## OMDb API

-This was done primaringly with JS and Axios a JS Library, used to make HTTP Requests.
+This was done primarily with JS and Axios a JS Library, used to make HTTP Requests.
 It was a good challenge in that I had to first retrive user input, which required use of class, events handlers and an array.
 ```
 /* Getting User Input*/